 INCLUSIONS: Inclusions for charter rate, seven nights/eight days:

-- Captain and three crew
+- Captain and two crew

 - Port taxes,